CosmosContracts/hack-juno/README.md

 Juno is having a smart contract competition with [INSERT_PERCENT]% of the total Juno Supply as a prize.

-We hope this will lead to a cambrian explosion of useful money legos for the Cosmos ecosystem.
+We hope this will lead to a Cambrian explosion of useful money legos for the Cosmos ecosystem.

 #### Four phases